loopandlearn/news/docs/edition/2026-02-14.md

 * cancel the current bolus and tap on the bolus button to start a new one
 * or wait for the first bolus to finish and then tap on bolus
-* or let Loop keep increasing the insulin automatically
+* or let the *Loop* app keep increasing the insulin automatically
-    * For this case, choose a pre-meal preset or custom preset with a low value for the low end of the correction range to enhance Loop's ability to give you the insulin it predicts you will need
+    * For this case, choose a pre-meal preset or custom preset with a low value for the low end of the correction range to enhance the app's ability to give you the insulin it predicts you will need

 - - -